tanaikech/Resumable_Upload_For_WebApps/README.md

 <a name="TOP"></a>
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENCE)

+# News
+**[At October 11, 2019, I published a Javascript library to to run the resumable upload for Google Drive.](https://github.com/tanaikech/ResumableUploadForGoogleDrive_js) When this is used, the large file can be uploaded.
+You can also use this js library.**

 <a name="Overview"></a>
 # Overview
 This is a sample script for uploading files with large size (> 50 MB) at Web Apps using Google Apps Script (GAS).
 The resumable upload method is used for uploading files.
 This script can be also applied to the script using gapi of javascript.